beccam/katakoda-scenarios/nodejs/step4.md

-Next, will we fill in the `selectUser` function.
-Using the `execute()` method, we will retrieve our user we just inserted back out of the table.
+Next, will execute a SELECT statement Using the `execute()` method, we will retrieve our user we just inserted back out of the table.
 We also print out the `firstname` and `email` of the user.

 ```
 const select = 'SELECT firstname, email FROM users WHERE lastname = ?';